rhdpin/nhltv-fetcher/README.md

 ## Usage
 ```
 $ ./nhltv-fetcher --help
-nhltv-fetcher 1.0.9
+nhltv-fetcher 1.1.1
-Copyright (C) 2023 rhdpin
+Copyright (C) 2024 rhdpin

-  -a, --auth-file-path    (Default: auth.json in current directory) Set full path of auth file
+  -a, --auth-file-path         (Default: auth.json in current directory) Set full path of the JSON authorization file
+                               containing your NHLTV email and password.

-  -b, --bitrate           (Default: best) Specify bitrate of stream to be downloaded.
-Use verbose mode to see available bitrates.
+  -b, --bitrate                (Default: best) Specify the bitrate of the stream to be downloaded.
+Use verbose mode
+                               ('-v') to see available bitrates.

-  -c, --choose            Choose the feed from list of found feeds.
+  -c, --choose                 (Default: false) Choose the feed from a list of found feeds.

-  -d, --days              (Default: 2) Specify how many days back to search games
+  -d, --days                   (Default: 2) Specify how many days back to search for games.

-  -e, --date              (Default: current date) Specify date to search games from (in format yyyy-MM-dd, e.g. 2019-12-22
+  -e, --date                   (Default: current date) Specify date to search games from (in format yyyy-MM-dd, e.g.
+                               2019-12-22.

-  -f, --french            Prefer French feeds when getting latest game feed for the selected team (use with -t)
+  -f, --french                 (Default: false) Prefer french feeds when getting the latest game feed for the selected
+                               team (use with '-t').

-  -h, --hide-progress     Hide download progress information
+  -h, --hide-progress          (Default: false) Hide download progress information.

-  -l, --play              Play the feed instead of writing to file (need to have VLC installed and defined in PATH env variable)
+  -l, --play                   (Default: false) Play the feed instead of downloading it (need to have VLC/MPV installed
+                               and defined in PATH env variable).

+  -m, --player                 (Default: mpv) If playing the feed ('-l'), you can choose your media player by using this
+                               parameter option.
+Built-in player parameters exist for MPV and VLC but any player can be
+                               used along with a custom set of parameters ('--player-parameters').

+  --player-parameters          (Default: none) If playing the feed ('-l'), pass any additional parameters for use when
+                               invoking the media player.
+                                e.g. --player-parameters="--ontop-level=system --taskbar-progress=no"

-  -o, --overwrite         Overwrite file if it already exists (instead of skipping the download).
+  -o, --overwrite              (Default: false) Overwrite file if it already exists (instead of skipping the download).

   -p, --path                   (Default: current directory) Set target download path.

-  -s, --stream            Create a stream of the feed to network.
-Connect to stream using URL shown in output.
+  -s, --stream                 (Default: false) Create a stream of the feed to network.
+Connect to stream using URL
+                               shown in output.

-  -t, --team              Get latest game for team (three letter abbreviation.
+  -t, --team                   (Default: none) Get latest game for team (three letter abbreviation.
 E.g. WPG).

-  -u, --url               Get only URL (for Streamlink) of the stream but don't download.
+  -u, --url                    (Default: false) Return the URL (for Streamlink) of the stream but don't download.

-  -v, --verbose           Use verbose mode to get more detailed output.
+  -v, --verbose                (Default: false) Use verbose mode to get more detailed output.

+  --tiled-player-parameters    If playing multiple feeds ('-y'), pass these parameters to set tiled positions for each
+                               player instance.
+                                Note: Default layouts exist for both MPV and VLC media players, but can be overridden
+                                with these values.
+                                e.g. --tiled-player-parameters="50%+0+0 50%+100%+0 50%+0+100% 50%+100%+100% 25%+50%+50%"

+  -x, --stream-position        (Default: ask) If playing the stream ('-l'), will start at this position:
+                                1        Start
+                                2        2nd Period (approx)
+                                3        3rd Period (approx)
+                                4        Live
+                                xx       Custom time (in minutes)

+  -y, --multiple-feeds         (Default: false) If playing the stream ('-l'), will continuously ask for another feed
+                               number.
+Used to play multiple streams without invoking the app multiple times.

   --help                       Display this help screen.

   --version                    Display version information.
 ```

 Choose the feed from list of found feeds and download it in `/mnt/download`